 NOTE: The Distribution Planning video is interactive.
 When visible, you may use the left menu to jump to specific topics within the video.

-Before withdrawing funds, it’s a good idea to attend a free Retirement Planning Seminar.
+Before withdrawing funds, it’s a good idea to attend a free Retirement Planning Webinar.

 Participants do not need to withdraw funds upon leaving City service.